unboundsecurity/casp-express-deploy/casp-terraform/README.md

 1. Install it.

 **Step 3: Download and configure the CASP repo**

 All of these steps should be executed on your AWS server.
 1. Download or clone the CASP repo.

     It contains these files:
     - variables.tf - Terraform configuration file.
     - unbound.tf - Terraform configuration file.
-    - CASP_installer.sh - installer script.

 1. Request the CASP and UKC packages from Unbound.
 For example, on CentOS, you receive links to download these files:
     - casp-1.0.XXX.YYYYY-RHES.x86_64.rpm
     - ekm-2.0.XXX.YYYYY-RHES.x86_64.rpm